Smoothed Online Optimization with Unreliable Predictions

 \begin{definition} Let $\mathcal{A}$ be an algorithm for the online non-convex optimization problem in \eqref{eq:prob-desc} that adapts to the predictions.
 The \textbf{competitive ratio} of $\mathcal{A}$ is $\textsc{CR}(\eta)$, or $\mathcal{A}$ is $\textsc{CR}(\eta)$\textbf{-competitive}, if

 for all instances $(x_0, f_1, \dots, f_T, T)$ and all $\eta$-accurate predictions $\tilde{x}$.

 \end{definition}

 The aim of this work is to design an algorithm for which the competitive ratio improves with the quality of the predictions.
 We quantify this in terms of the notions of \emph{consistency} and \emph{robustness}, which have recently emerged as important measures for the ability of algorithms to effectively make use of untrusted predictions in online settings \cite{lykouris2018competitive, kumar2018semi, mitzenmacher2018model, hsu2019learning, rutten2021new, sun2021pareto, maghakian2021leveraging, lee2021online}.
-In particular, we strive for the following desiderata.